pdeona/-react-firebase-subscribable/README.md

 #### connectFirestore

-A function that accepts a function `mapSnapshotsToProps` and a list of `injectedRefs` and returns a function that accepts a component.
+A function that accepts a function `mapSnapshotsToProps` and a list of `...injectedRefs` and returns a function that accepts a component.
 Used similarly to `react-redux`'s `connect`.

 ##### mapSnapshotsToProps

 `mapSnapshotsToProps` will receive the current `refMap`'s corresponding snapshots as values in an object with the same keys:

+Note: `mapSnapshotsToProps` can be null if you want to injectRefs without subscribing the component to their snapshots.

 ```js
 // in consumer components